ucscGenomeBrowser/kent/src/product/installer/README.md

 There are a number of options supported by the GBiC script.
 In all cases, options must be specified before the command.

-The following example correctly specifies thebatch mode option to the script:
+The following example correctly specifies the batch mode option to the script:

     sudo bash browserSetup.sh -b install